jigetage/jigetage.blogs/mysql/mysql join.md

 select * from table1 as t1

-left/right/inner/outer join table2 as t2

-on (t1.column1 = t2.column1 and t1.column2 = t2.column2)
+left/right/inner/outer join table2 as t2 on (t1.column1 = t2.column1 and t1.column2 = t2.column2)

 where t1.column3 = condition and t2.column3 = condition

+group by column

+having column > value

-order by t1.column4
+order by t1.column4 desc/asc

+limit 10